 Let me guess:

-You’re a prolific writer.
-You write at least a thousand words every working day.
 Since you’ve to write regularly, you tend to run out of interesting topics to write about.

-Don’t worry, amigo.
+Don’t you worry, amigo.

 Table of Contents